An Evolution Equation Approach to Linear Quantum Field Theory: Abstract Klein--Gordon operator

 Note that the formula (\ref{kleingordon}) does not give a rigorous definition of a unique closed operator.
 Actually, the analysis of possible closed realizations of $K$ and the corresponding inverses is quite subtle and depends strongly on whether $I$ is finite or not.

-In the case of a finite $I$ one needs first to impose appropriate boundary conditions at the initial time $t_-$ and the final time $t_+$.
-This leads to a construction of an inverses of the evolution equation operator, from which an inverse of the Klein-Gordon operator is obtained.
-Both inverses are bounded.
-Inverting them we obtain well-posed a realization of the Klein-Gordon operator.
+In the case of a finite $I$ one first needs to impose appropriate boundary conditions at the initial time $t_-$ and the final time $t_+$.
+These conditions lead to a construction of $E^\Feyn$ and $E^\aFeyn$, which are bounded inverses of $M$.
+They are then used to define $G^\Feyn$ and $G^\aFeyn$, which are bounded inverses of $K$.
+Inverting them we obtain a well-posed realization of the Klein--Gordon operator $K$.

 The situation is different and less understood if $I=\mathbb{R}$.
-The Feynman and anti-Feynman inverse can be constructed, however they are not bounded on $L^2(\mathrm{R},\cK)$.
+The Feynman and anti-Feynman inverse can be constructed, however they are not bounded on $L^2(\mathbb{R},\cK)$.
 We conjecture that there exists a distinguished self-adjoint realization $K^{\mathrm{s.a.}}$ of $K$ such that these inverses are the boundary values of the resolvent of $K^{\mathrm{s.a.}}$ from above and below at zero.
-We know that this conjecture is true in some special cases, notably if $K$ is stationary.
+The conjecture can be easily shown in some special cases, e.g., if $K$ is stationary.
 We describe some arguments in favor of the conjecture, notably, we sketch a possible construction of the resolvent.
+There exist recent papers that show this conjecture if $K$ corresponds to the Klein--Gordon operator on asymptotically Minkowskian spaces satisfying a non-trapping condition.

 Throughout the section we need to overcome a number of technical issues.
 First, it is convenient to assume that the Hamiltonian used in the construction of the phase space is bounded away from zero, or in physical terms, that the mass is strictly positive.
 However, physical systems may have a zero mass.
 This is solved by assuming that the phase space is constructed not directly from the Hamiltonian $H(t)$, but from $H_0(t)$ which differs by a constant $b$.